 Puppy parties are held regularly - please contact the surgery on 01228 710208 for more details

-Our veterinary nurses will be running the parties for puppies up to the age of 16 weeks.
-They must have had their first vaccination shots at least one week before the party.
+Our veterinary nurses run the parties for puppies up to the age of 16 weeks.
+They must have had their first vaccinations at least one week before the party.

 The Socialising and behaviour will be a big focus of the evening.
 Also microchipping will be available for anyone who is interested.

 Refreshments are available for both owners and puppies.